atrisovic/weather-panel.github.io/tutorial-content/content/working-with-data-product.md

 Bias-correcting is integrated into weather data products, often involving assimilation of multiple data sources (satellites, radar, etc.) but significant biases remain (see above Figure).

 Precipitation is often recommended as a control in economic models, but its unique character makes it difficult to work with.
 Beyond the strong uncertainty in precipitation data, precipitation is highly non-gaussian and its correlation with temperature is time- and space- dependent.
 When using precipitation in your model, be aware of its limitations, check robustness against multiple data products, or on geographic subsets that have better station coverage and potentially less biased data.
 Make sure to read studies evaluating your chosen data product - for example [Dinku et al. 2018](https://rmets.onlinelibrary.wiley.com/doi/abs/10.1002/qj.3244) for CHIRPS in Eastern Africa (a useful Google Scholar search for any product could be "[data product name] validation OR evaluation OR bias OR uncertainty").
-Finally, make sure you think about what role precipitation plays in your model - see [2.1.
-Choosing weather variables](#2.1.-Choosing-weather-variables)!
+Finally, make sure you think about what role precipitation plays in your model - see [choosing weather variables](content:choosing-weather-variables)!

 ## A Final Note on Station Data